APPROVED RIFLE AND MUZZLE-LOADING PISTOL CLUBS

 This allows the member of the club, without holding an air weapon certificate, to use or possess an air weapon whilst engaged in target shooting at the club, another approved air weapon club, an event or a competition.

 Members may not purchase or acquire air weapons unless they have been granted their own individual air weapon certificates.

 To be granted approval clubs must meet be able to satisfy certain criteria, these include that; they can provide proof of a constitution, provide details of 3 principal officers, have regular use of ranges where shooting can be carried out safely, have suitable security provisions in place, have valid insurance cover to meet injury or damage claims, must have at least 5 full members at time of application.

 If you are applying for approval for a new club with new shooting facilities then a Firearms Enquiry Officer will visit your premises prior to approval to ensure that your range and security arrangements are adequate.

 Existing approved Firearm and Shotgun clubs can apply for co-terminus Air Weapon Club status by completing form AWL-6.
-The fee for an existing club is £30.00.

 The approval in this case will expire along with your existing Firearm/Shotgun Club Certificate.
 You must still provide details of 3 principal officers however we will only visit your premises if you identify new shooting facilities or arrangements.